mp-se/gravitymon/src_docs/source/functionallity.rst

 * Use the temperature sensor in the gyro instead of DS18B20

   This works fine when the device has time to cool down between measurements and it saves a few milliseconds (reduced battery consumption).
 My testing shows that this is quite accurate.
+  There is lots of battery power to save, reading the temp sensor takes almost as long as the gyro.
+This could reduce the run time by 40-50% and probly extend battery life with the same.
+  However more testing is required.
+Might add this as an option in the UI.

 .. note::